data61/anonlink-client/docs/schemas/blocking_schema.md

 ```" ".join(signature_parts)```

 We can do something similar to our current privacy protection techniques.
 In order to hide the PII from the linkage unit,
 we cannot send the signatures as-is.
-Instead we run them trough a keyed hash function, (BLAKE hash, or HMAC) where only
+Instead we run them through a keyed hash function, (BLAKE hash, or HMAC) where only
 the data provider know the secret (same thing as inserting tokens into CLK).

 ### Schema for KASN (kasn_sim and kasn_size)